 The first-ever guide to day hikes along the crown jewel of North Carolina foot trails, this book features 40 hikes from throughout the state carefully chosen to appeal to hikers of all experience levels.
 Whether you’re a seasoned hiker or new to the outdoors, this official guide from Friends of the Mountains-to-Sea Trail is your go-to companion for exploring all the trail has to offer, showcasing everything from scenic mountain vistas to surprising escapes in the state’s Piedmont region and the wonders of coastal plain pocosins.
 It is available through our store, from UNC Press, or at online or brick-and-mortar bookstores and outdoor stores.

 The Mountains-to-Sea Trail Across North Carolina: Walking a thousand miles through wildness, culture and history by Danny Bernstein

 Danny wrote an account of her MST journey, focusing on the beauty, quirkiness, and vibrancy of the trail.
 Her book, published by the History Press (2013), is not a hiking guide but will give anyone interested in hiking the trail a great sense of the highlights and challenges of completing the trail.
 The book is available in bookstores and outdoor stores throughout the state and on Amazon.

-MST Trail Profiles and Maps: From the Great Smokies to Mount Mitchell and Beyond by Walt Weber for the Carolina Mountain Club
+MST Trail Profiles and Maps: From Clingmans Dome to Mount Mitchell and Beyond by Walt Weber and “the Gang” for the Carolina Mountain Club (3rd Ed.)

 US Forest Service (USFS) Maps